 In the Beginning

 Imagine a blank sheet of paper.
-In your mind, see the paper as empty of words or pictures.
+In your mind, hypnosis builds clarity and confidence see the paper as empty of words or pictures.
 Just a pure white, empty sheet.
-Now imagine this is your brain before your first memory; at the cusp of your first consciousness.
+Now imagine this is your brain before your first memory hypnosis clarity and confidence; at the cusp of your first consciousness.

 Next, imagine using a pencil to fill the sheet with soft pencil shading.
 Initially, all the marks are light and small.
-This is your brain as it learns how to control your body.
-After birth, it takes months for a infant’s brain to absorb enough information to create basic behaviors like eating, speaking, and walking.
-By age seven, your brain is programmed with the basic rules of life; these beliefs hold the bare minimum necessary to keep you safe and alive.
+This is your brain as it learns clarity and confidence how to control your body.
+After birth, it takes months for a infant’s brain to absorb enough information to create basic behaviors like eating, speaking, hypnosis, and walking clarity and confidence.
+By age seven, your brain is programmed with the basic rules of life clarity and confidence ; these beliefs hold the bare minimum necessary to keep you safe and alive.
 If we imagine that sheet of paper, we would see the entire surface covered in light gray from edge to edge.
 There is no white.
 You came onto this planet whole and perfect.
 You came into this world believing that everything is available to you.
-You were a blank slate expressing a pure nature of love and joy, experiencing newness in every second.
+You were a blank slate expressing a pure nature of love and joy, experiencing hypnosis newness in every second.
 As you grow “life” happens to you.

-When you turn seven, your brain shifts from a highly-absorbent brainwave state to a standard, active brainwave state.
+When you turn seven, your brain shifts from a highly-absorbent brainwave state to a standard, hypnosis active brainwave state.
 You move from theta brainwaves to beta brainwaves.
-This shift in brain wave frequency seals early experiences, and deeply seats your beliefs in the subconscious realm of the mind.
+This shift in brain wave frequency seals early experiences and hypnosis clarity and confidence , and deeply seats your beliefs in the subconscious realm of the mind.
 95% of the human mind is subconscious.
 Conscious change can happen when you work with the active 5% through talk therapy, self-help books, affirmations, or mind-body intentionality.
 This is time consuming, and sometimes the results don’t last.
 Why?
 By working at the conscious level, we neglect 95% of the problem!
-There is no white on our imaginary sheet of paper because subconscious beliefs are the foundation for every experience and relationship we have in life.
+There is no white on our imaginary sheet of paper because subconscious beliefs are the foundation for every experience and relationship hypnosis we have in life.
 Your beliefs change how your brain perceives every following moment.

 Once you believed everything was available to you.
 Creativity and imagination rule the life of children; they experience a time when everything is possible.
 Then, life experiences told you a different story.
 Over time, you believe the lies about who you are.
 Soon, you start repeating those lies to yourself.
 The lie is that you are not enough.
 You are not strong enough, beautiful enough, thin enough, smart enough; confident enough.
 The list goes on.
 These judgements arise not from within, but from outside perspectives.
 These lies are critiques from positions of experience toward one learning to do and be.
 And they damage you.
 Thinking that you’re not enough changes the physiology of your body and manifests as anxiety, fear, lack of confidence, low self-esteem and excess weight.
 What would life be like if you knew, and deeply believed, you are good enough?